 Take the time to carefully read the job posting’s submission requirements before you send your application.
 Keep an eye out for these usual requirements:

-- Where to send the materials – While most employers require submission through email, others ask applicants to upload their resume online.
+- Where to send the materials – While most employers require submission through email, others ask applicants to upload their resumes online.

 - Email subject line – Look for a specific subject line format.
 If there’s none, use this standard format: [Position Title] Resume – [Your Name].
 Example: Marketing Assistant Resume – Juan Dela Cruz.

-- Types of required attachments – Aside from the resume and cover letter, the employer might have other requirements such as a portfolio or work samples.
+- Types of required attachments – Besides the resume and cover letter, the employer might have other requirements, such as a portfolio or work samples.
 Make sure to attach them as well.

 - File format – Should you send your documents in a specific format?
 Check the job ad to find out.
-If it doesn’t specify anything, attach your job application materials in either PDF or DOCX, as these are the most preferred file formats by employers.
+If it doesn’t specify anything, attach your job application materials in either PDF or DOCX, as these are employers’ most preferred file formats.

 - Attachment name – Be specific when naming your attachments.
 If the employer has no specifications for attachment naming, you can use this format: [Your Name] – [Position Title] – [Attachment Type].
 Example: Juan Dela Cruz – Marketing Assistant – Work Sample

-- Cover letter submission – Check if the job posting mentions anything about how to submit a cover letter.
-The employer might require to attach it to your email.
-Otherwise, you can just copy the text and paste it into the body of your email message.
-Learn more about how to write an effective cover letter here.
+- Cover letter submission – Check if the job posting mentions how to submit a cover letter.
+The employer might require you to attach it to your email.
+Otherwise, you can copy the text and paste it into the body of your email message.

-- Others – Some employers test the applicant’s ability to follow instructions, usually by asking them to insert a certain word in the subject line or cover letter.
+- Others – Some employers test applicants’ ability to follow instructions by asking them to insert a specific word in the subject line or cover letter.

 Additionally, use a professional email address (ideally one with only your name or initials) when sending your resume and other documents.
 An email address that’s cutesy or filled with odd characters doesn’t only come off as unprofessional but also shows that you’re not taking your job application seriously.